 And oh my god, I just can’t stop thinking about their ham pasta!
 Not a very orthodox pasta, but no less tastier than them.
 Yes, the portion size is not very generous, but then again, the melting chunks of cheese make up for it!

-One of the peppier places to have a good choice of teas in the city is the Tea Trove.
-It has quite a few branches in the city and is sure to charm every tea lover with their aromatic brews.
+A great place to pick up tea in a range of peppy flavours, is the Tea Trove.
+It has quite a few branches in the city and is sure to charm every tea lover with their aromatic mixes.
 For those who like their tea with a twist, they have pretty tea popsicles perfect for the sultry summers.